Ice Hockey at the Winter Olympics

 - In 1956 the Soviet Union (USSR) participated in its first ever Winter Olympics, and not only won the gold medal in ice hockey, but won the most medals of all countries.

-- In Oslo in 1952, the Canadian ice hockey team won their seventh gold medal in eight Olympics - though it will be fifty years before they win another.
+- In Oslo in 1952, the Canadian ice hockey team won their seventh gold medal in eight Olympics - though it was fifty years before they won another.

 - In Squaw Valley 1960, The U.S. ice hockey team won the gold for the first time, upsetting both the Canadian and Soviet teams.